Simulations of the onset and dynamical evolution of inertial waves in solar/stellar interior: Conclusions

 \section{Conclusions}

-We developed a numerical model to study the onset and nonlinear dynamics of inertial waves in the solar interior.
-Our results can be extended to other stars with different DR. The model solves the anelastic hydrodynamic equations in a rotating spherical shell with thermodynamical properties resembling those of the solar interior.
-The potential temperature equation allows perturbations around an ambient state, which is assumed to be a known equilibrium solution of the same system of equations in steady state.
-Therefore, the simulations naturally develop instabilities and oscillatory modes while approaching (and during) a statistically steady state, considered the most likely solution of the model for the given initial and boundary conditions.

-We validate our model by considering the evolution of perturbations in the form of spherical harmonics as initial conditions in a spherical shell with two thin layers: one sub-adiabatic, mimicking the solar radiative zone, and one strictly adiabatic.
-The perturbations propagate in the retrograde direction with frequencies consistent with the Rossby wave dispersion relation.
-Remarkably, both sectoral and tesseral modes transfer energy toward smaller and larger scales, while retaining frequencies that always agree with the same dispersion relation.
+We have presented a global anelastic hydrodynamic model that captures the excitation and nonlinear evolution of inertial waves in a solar-like, differentially rotating spherical shell.
+When excited with sectoral or tesseral spherical harmonics, the model self-consistently produces oscillatory modes that obey the Rossby-wave dispersion relation.
+Remarkably, non-linear energy cascades transfer energy towards both smaller and larger scales retaining frequencies always in agreement with the same dispersion relation.